Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-But, during my experiences, I met the most phenomenal and inspiring people.
-People, who were able to reduce the impact and effects of diabetes by choosing to live better, eat better and exercise more.
-People who decided that living with diabetes was far better than dying from complications associated with diabetes.
+“It seemed unbelievable that as a person who is terrified of needles that I had to stick myself every day – sometimes several times a day,” she admits.
+“But through my diabetes, I met the most phenomenal and inspiring people.
+People who were able to reduce the impact and effects of their diabetes by choosing to live better, eat better and exercise more.
+People who decided that living with diabetes was far better than dying from complications associated with diabetes.”

-It’s tough not to lose faith when thinking, “YES!
-I’ve had the perfect meal and the perfect day of exercise and this effort will reflect in my numbers being within target…” and then they don’t.
-Every day I fight a good fight.
-For me, living with diabetes every day means I make a conscious effort to eat better, exercise more and make better choices about my health, so I win!!!
-I choose LIFE and living it well because in the end I control diabetes, it does not control me.
+“Still, every day I fight a good fight.
+For me, living with diabetes means I make a conscious effort to eat better, exercise more and make better choices about my health.
+I choose LIFE and living it well.
+In the end, I control my diabetes – it does not control me.”

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Powered by Telligent